Farhad-AI/Learning-MNIST-just-by-1-epoch/README.md

 ### Accuracy(98%):

-This model is designed to learn very fast. we learned it just one epoch and check the accuracy of it by giving all the test data.
+This model is designed to learn very fast. we trained it just one epoch and then checked the accuracy of it by giving all test samples.

-It could reach 98% by just one epoch!
+It could reach 98% after one epoch!